kstenerud/concise-encoding/cbe-specification.md

 #### Referring Pseudo-objects

-"Referring" pseudo-objects refer to the next object following at the current container level.
+_Referring_ pseudo-objects refer to the next object following at the current container level.
 This will either be a real object, or a visible pseudo-object

 #### Invisible Pseudo-objects

-Invsible pseudo-objects are effectively invisible to referring pseudo-objects, and are skipped over when searching for the object that is being referred to.
+_Invsible_ pseudo-objects are effectively invisible to referring pseudo-objects, and are skipped over when searching for the object that is being referred to.

 ### Marker

-A marker is a referring, invisible pseudo-object that tags the next object with a [tag name](#tag-name), such that it can be referenced from another part of the document (or from a different document).
+A marker is a _referring_, _invisible_ pseudo-object that tags the next object with a [marker ID](#marker-id), such that it can be referenced from another part of the document (or from a different document).

-A marker begins with the marker type (0x97), followed by a [tag name](#tag-name) and then the marked object (except when intervening "invisible" pseudo-objects are present).
+A marker begins with the marker type (0x97), followed by a [marker ID](#marker-id) and then the marked object (except when intervening "invisible" pseudo-objects are present).

-    [97] [tag] [marked object]
+    [97] [ID] [marked object]

 Rules:

  * A marker cannot mark an object in a different container level.
-For example: `(begin-list) (marker+tag) (end-list) (string)` is invalid.
+For example: `(begin-list) (marker+ID) (end-list) (string)` is invalid.
- * Marker tags must be unique in the document; duplicate marker tags are invalid.
+ * Marker IDs must be unique within the document; duplicate marker IDs are invalid.

 Example:

     [97 01 79 8a 73 6f 6d 65 5f 76 61 6c 75 65 90 23 72
      65 70 65 61 74 20 74 68 69 73 20 76 61 6c 75 65 7b]
-    = the map {some_value = "repeat this value"}, tagged with integer 1
+    = the map {some_value = "repeat this value"}, tagged with ID integer 1

-#### Tag Name
+#### Marker ID

-A tag name is a unique (to the document) identifier for marked objects.
-A tag name can be either a positive integer or an [unquoted string](https://github.com/kstenerud/concise-text-encoding/blob/master/cte-specification.md#unquoted-string):
+A marker ID is a unique (to the document) identifier for marked objects.
+A marker ID can be either a positive integer or an [unquoted string](https://github.com/kstenerud/concise-text-encoding/blob/master/cte-specification.md#unquoted-string)

+An integer ID:

+ * Must be positive
+ * Must not be larger than 64 bits
+ * Must be represented as an integer type (not as a whole-number float)

+A string ID:

  * The string does not begin with a character from u+0000 to u+007f, with the exception of lowercase a-z, uppercase A-Z, and underscore (`_`).
  * The string does not contain characters from u+0000 to u+007f, with the exception of lowercase a-z, uppercase A-Z, numerals 0-9, underscore (`_`), dash (`-`), plus (`+`), period (`.`), colon (`:`), and slash (`/`).